 - A. We have seen that a database management system typically describes a database at three levels of description. - 1.
 The physical level how the data is stored in files - 2.
 The conceptual level the "big picture" - 3.
-The view level individual views of the database for each application - B. In order to be able to describe a database, we need some system of notation and representation a data model.
+The view level individual views of the database for each application

+- B. In order to be able to describe a database, we need some system of notation and representation - a data model.
 This is true at all levels; but, we are particularly concerned with description at the conceptual and view levels.
-We must describe two things:

-- 1. Data objects - 2.
+We must describe two things: - 1.
+Data objects - 2.
 Relationships between data objects - C. We noted last time that, historically, there have been five major types of data model all of which are represented by DBMS's in use today, though two are mostly in legacy systems: - 1.
 The hierarchical model (largely obsolete, but still used in some legacy systems -we will not look at) - 2.
 The network model (largely obsolete, but still used in some legacy systems -we will not look at) - 3.
 The relational model (the dominant model, and the focus of much of the course).
+Introduced in CPS211; will be where we spend most of our time in this course.
 We will begin talking about it today. - 4.
 Various object-oriented and object-relational models (we will look at briefly in this course) - 5.
 Various semi-structured models used in situations where performance is critical (we will look at briefly in this course) - D. There is another model, called the entity-relationship model, which is is not, per se, a basis for commercial products; but it is a very useful tool for DESIGNING databases.
 The ER model utilizes a diagrammatic notation, known as an ER diagram.
-Here is an example, using one of several different notations that are used for ER diagrams: